filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

 1. (Optional) Because this tutorial requires multiple terminal windows, install a terminal multiplexer like [Tmux](https://github.com/tmux/tmux).

-Now that you've completed the prerequisites set up a Lotus node.
+Now that you've completed the prerequisites, set up a Lotus node.

 ## Set up a Lotus node